-In July 2011, our subsidiary, iSky, Inc., entered into a purchasing agreement (the "Seacoast Receivables Financing Agreement") with the predecessor to Seacoast National Bank ("Seacoast").
+In July 2011, our subsidiary, iSky, Inc. entered into a purchasing agreement (the "Seacoast Receivables Financing Agreement") with the predecessor to Seacoast National Bank ("Seacoast").
 Pursuant to the Seacoast Receivables Financing Agreement, Seacoast provides payment to iSky, Inc. for up to \$1.5 million of accounts receivable owed to iSky, Inc. All payments from Seacoast to iSky, Inc. are subject to a discount of 1.0% for receivables outstanding 30 days or less and an additional 0.5% for each additional 15 days that such receivable is outstanding.
-The average discount during the nine months ended March 31, 2020 and the fiscal year ended June 30, 2019 was approximately 1.2% and 2.4% of net sales, respectively.
+The average discount during the fiscal year ended June 30, 2020 was approximately 1.2% (June 30, 2019: 1.2%) of net sales.
 Under the Seacoast Receivables Financing Agreement, Seacoast may also advance an amount up to 85% of iSky, Inc.'s receivables to iSky, Inc. at a rate of LIBOR plus 7.0%.